osmandapp/web/main/docs/user/map/tracks/index.md

 </Tabs>

-When you select a track on the map or open the [Track Context Menu](./track-context-menu.md) after recording or importing a track, you can control its visibility on the map.
+When you select a track on the map or open the [track context menu](./track-context-menu.md) after recording or importing a track, you can control its visibility on the map.
 Simply use the *Show* or *Hide* buttons to display or remove the track from the map view.

 ## Analyze Track on Map